Regardless of your eating style, here are a few guidelines that can improve your health.

 Reduce added sugar

 According to the Mayo Clinic, the average American gets over 22 teaspoons of added sugar a day.
-That is more than double the recommended 9 teaspoons per day for men, and nearly triple the recommend 6 teaspoons for women.
+That is more than double the recommended 9 teaspoons per day for men, and nearly triple the recommended 6 teaspoons for women.
 Excess added sugars have been linked to poor nutrition, weight gain, increased triglycerides, and tooth decay.